Redis Queue

 public $queue = 'send-mail';

-// === Set this to other, representing the queue with the key `other` in the configuration ===
+// === Set to 'other' here to consume from queue with key 'other' in config ===

 public $connection = 'other';